naymco/notes-app/README.md

 # notes-app
-App for notes create in nodejs, framework express and mongodb.
+App for notes, i created it myself in nodejs, framework express and mongodb.